heinerigel/romy_website/content/pages/WShum.md

 of the Earth's Hum.
 An international group of researchers will be brought together to provide insights on possible excitation mechanisms as well as improved observation strategies.

-Prof. T. Tanimoto is one of the leading experts on the topic of the Earth's Hum and a keynote speaker.
+Prof. Toshiro Tanimoto is one of the leading experts on the topic of the Earth's Hum and a keynote speaker.
 He will be visiting the Seismology department at LMU in September and October supported by a CAS fellowship.